t0jibyte/re-academy/README.md

 open

 index.html
 in your browser.
 profit. 📈
 🤝 contributing
-if you found a bug or want to add some more challenges, just open a PR. don't be a stranger, let's make low-level dev actually cool again.
+if you found a bug or want to add some more challenges, just open a PR. don't be a stranger,let's make low-level dev actually cool again.

-built with 🧡 for the next gen of hackers. fr fr.
+built with 🧡 for the next gen of hackers.